sclevine/xsum/README.md

 The `xsum` CLI can be used in place of `shasum`, `md5sum`, or similar utilities.

 xsum differs from existing tools that calculate checksums in that it supports:
-1. calculating checksums of **directories** using [Merkle Trees](https://en.wikipedia.org/wiki/Merkle_tree).
+1. Calculating checksums of **directories** using [Merkle Trees](https://en.wikipedia.org/wiki/Merkle_tree).
    Merkle trees are the data structure used by Docker images.
 They allow for concurrency when generating/validating checksums.
-2. calculating checksums that include file attributes such as UID/GID, permissions, xattr, special file metadata, etc.
+2. Calculating checksums that include file attributes such as UID/GID, permissions, xattr, special file metadata, etc.
-3. plugins, including:
+3. Plugins, including:
    1. **xsum-pcm** (in repo): checksums of raw PCM audio in audio files (e.g., AAC, MP3, FLAC, ALAC) that remain constant when metadata tags change.

 With extended mode flags (e.g., `xsum -d [paths...]`), xsum checksums follow a three-part format: